All Products

 Note

 If an error message is displayed when the make menuconfig command is run, you can troubleshoot the issue based on the message.
-For example, if the ncurses-devel, bison, and flex components are not installed, you can run the following commands in sequence to install them:
+For example, if the ncurses-devel, bison, and flex components are not installed, you can run the following commands in sequence to install the components:

 yum install ncurses-devel